Ethiel97/nice_button/README.md

 [Get the package](https://pub.dartlang.org/packages/nice_button)

-A Flutter package to design nice buttons in Flutter
+A Flutter package for Android and IOS to design nice buttons with no hassle in your app

 ## Installation